SchmidtPhilipp/quantforce/README.md

 comparison.metrics_table_comparison(frames, transpose=True) # You may also transpose the table.

 ```

+Without a local latex installation it is still possible to make custom plots of the results using matplotlib.
+But not using the predefined plot functions from above.
+Any contributions to the plotting functionalities are highly welcome!

 For more detailed examples, see the `01_scripts/00_examples/` directory:
 - `01_basic_example.py` - Simple single-agent setup